-“Seasonally-inspired cuisine prepared with the best fresh local ingredients” is the stated aim at The Boat House and, although it jars a little to see asparagus on a winter menu, it generally succeeds very well, with suppliers listed on the à la carte menu and quality ingredients carefully sourced.
+“Seasonally-inspired cuisine prepared with the best fresh local ingredients” is the stated aim at The Boat House and, although it may jar a little to see asparagus on a winter menu, it generally succeeds very well, with suppliers listed on the à la carte menu and quality ingredients - including game, in season - carefully sourced.

 The cooking is assured and all round this welcoming and professionally run restaurant is a very enjoyable place to visit, and a great asset to Oranmore.